truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ## Configuration Widget

-The **Configuration** widget displays current general, SSL, and alert options, LDAP, SAML and telemetry service settings, and provides access to a configuration screen to add or make changes to these settings:
+The **Configuration** widget displays current general, SSL, alert options, LDAP, SAML, and telemetry service settings.
+It provides access to a configuration screen to add or make changes to these settings:

 * **General Options**
 * **[SSL Options](#ssl-options)**